moneroexamples/show-mixins-for-tx/README.md

 make
 ```

-After this, `showmixins` executable file should be present in access-blockchain-in-cpp
+After this, `showmixins` executable file should be present in show-mixins-for-tx
 folder.
 How to use it, can be seen in the above example outputs.